 If you have severe acne or deep wrinkles and sagging, aging skin, a medium-depth peel may be more effective than a superficial peel.

-The most common medium-depth peels are the Jessner’s Peel in combination with TCA peel at a concentration/percentage of 7-15%.
+The most common medium-depth peels are Jessner’s Peel and TCA peel at a concentration/percentage of 7-15%.

 TCA (Trichloroacetic Acid) face peel